jellyfisheart/jellyfisheart/README.md

 I might be boring until you seem easy enough to riff with

- Don't associate me with fandoms/other fans
+ Don't associate me with fandoms/other fans who're freakish or weird

  I don't block people until I feel I have to